Unix and GNU/Linux Docs - Listed and Explained

 Wikipedia maintains a List of RFCs, but they are also available as Debian packages named doc-rfc-*.
 They can be installed all at once with apt install doc-rfc-*, and all the installed RFCs will be found in directory /usr/share/doc/RFC/.

-Unix and Linux HOWTOs are documents that describe specific steps needed to achieve particular goals.
-These goals are sometimes very specific, such as configuring a particular hardware device, and sometimes very broad, such as administering a network for an ISP.
+Unix and Linux “HOWTOs” are documents that describe specific steps needed to achieve a particular goal.
+The goals are sometimes very specific, such as configuring a particular hardware device, and sometimes very broad, such as administering a network for an ISP.
+When users were searching the Internet for user-friendly guides it was customary to include the word “howto” in the search, such as in e.g. “linux networking howto”.

 Frequently Asked Questions (FAQs) are an Internet tradition originating from the technical limitations of early mailing lists from NASA in the early 1980s.
-As users tended to repeatedly post questions to the mailing list instead of searching the archives, repeating the “right” answers became tedious and was against netiquette.
+Users tended to post the same questions to the mailing lists over and over, without first searching the mailing list archives for answers. which was considered bad practice and against the netiquette.

-So the acronym and concept of FAQs were developed between 1982 and 1985 to organize frequently asked questions and corresponding answers.
-The format was then picked up by other mailing lists, Usenet newsgroups, and Internet in general.
-FAQs started serving as sort of grab-bags of introductory or clarifying questions and answers on particular topics, regardless of whether the questions were actually “frequently” asked.
+So sometime between 1982 and 1985 the acronym and concept of FAQs were accepted to organize frequently asked questions and answers in an even more user-friendly format.
+This approach was then adopted by other mailing lists, Usenet newsgroups, and Internet in general.
+FAQs started serving as sort of grab-bags of introductory and clarifying information and answers on particular topics, regardless of whether the questions were actually “frequently” asked.

-Due to the emergence of wikis and blogs, HOWTOs and FAQs have come out of general use, but they remain significant.
-One place that collected and grouped such materials is the Linux Documentation Project, which started publishing its content in 1992-1993 via FTP and the venerable SunSITE.unc.edu.
+Due to the emergence of wikis and blogs, HOWTOs and FAQs have come out of general use.
+One place that collected and preserved those past materials is the Linux Documentation Project, which started publishing its content in 1992-1993 via FTP and the venerable SunSITE.unc.edu.
 Its homepage is now TLDP.org.

 Linux Kernel Documentation